Phobia of Open Space Pills & Medicines

-Many different types of medications are used in the treatment of phobias like phobia of open spaces, including traditional anti-anxiety drugs such as benzodiazepines, and newer options like antidepressants and beta-blockers.
+Many different types of medications are used in the treatment of phobias like phobia of open space, including traditional anti-anxiety drugs such as benzodiazepines, and newer options like antidepressants and beta-blockers.

 You need to be aware of the risks of anxiety medication, too: